SolaceDev/solace-dev-codelabs/markdown/sap-aem-int-day-3/sap-aem-int-day-3.md

    events to a file via sftp, you will need an sftp server and sftp credentials to configure the flow with a valid endpoint (sftp server address and username password) and import the ssh identidy into .

-## 4 - Configure your Integration Suite flows
+## Configure Your Integration Suite Flows

 Duration: 1:00:00